mennetorelli/Plumberz/README.md

 (.|) :: Monad m => ConduitT a b m () -> ConduitT b c m r -> ConduitT a c m r
 ```

-This is prefectly in line with our example, and more in detail shows us that:
+This is prefectly in line with our example, and shows us that:
 * The output from the first component must match the input from the second.
 * We ignore the result type from the first component, and keep the result of the second.
 * The combined component consumes the same type as the first component and produces the same type as the second component.